userexperior-technologies/integration-guide/docs/reactnative.md

 ### iOS

-Due to our implementation of UserExperior framework in Swift 5, Please follow below points for your react native iOS project successful build:
+Due to our implementation of the UserExperior framework in Swift 5, Please follow the below points for your react native iOS project successful build:

 -   Need Xcode version 10.2
 -   Add below line in Library Search Path of your react native project target (In Build Settings):